Yield Curve and Predicted GDP Growth, February 2019

 Overview of the Latest Yield Curve Figures

-The slightly steeper yield curve did lead to a slightly decreased probability of recession, but the change was minor.
-Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate the expected chance of the economy being in a recession next October at 11.8 percent, just down from September’s 12.0 percent, which was a drop from the August probability of 12.5 percent.
-So the yield curve is optimistic about the recovery continuing, even if it is somewhat pessimistic with regard to the pace of growth over the next year.
+While the flatter yield curve did not reduce expectations of growth, it did increase the estimated probability of recession.
+Using the yield curve to predict whether the economy will be in recession in the future, we estimate the expected chance of the economy being in a recession next February at 29.7 percent, up from January’s 26.5 percent, and from December’s 24.0 percent.
+So while the yield curve is optimistic about the recovery continuing, it does show some risk of a recession in the future.

 The Yield Curve as a Predictor of Economic Growth